10 March 2019

 Danny Kaye (1911-1987) was an American actor, singer, dancer, comedian and musician.
 His performances featured physical comedy, idiosyncratic pantomimes and tongue-twisting songs.
-Kaye starred in 17 films like Wonder Man (1945), The Secret Life of Walter Mitty (1947), and White Christmas (1954).
+Kaye starred in 17 films such as Wonder Man (1945), The Secret Life of Walter Mitty (1947), and White Christmas (1954).

 Dutch postcard, no. 3166.
 Photo: publicity still for The Kid from Brooklyn (Norman Z. McLeod, 1946).